Disney unveils new streaming service to debut late this year

 Netflix will still have a far deeper video programming lineup after spending tens of billions of dollars during the past six years on original shows such as “House of Cards,” ”Stranger Things” and “The Crown.”

 But Disney Plus will be able to draw upon a library of revered films dating back several decades while it also forges into original programming.
+Its animated classics, including “Aladdin” and “The Jungle Book” will be available on the service when it launches.

-The new shows already on tap include “The Mandalorian,” the first live action “Star Wars” series, created by Jon Favreau; a prequel to the “Star Wars” film “Rogue One” starring Diego Luna; a series about the Marvel character Loki starring Tom Hiddleston; a rebooted “High School Musical” series and a new documentary series focused on Disney.
+New shows already on tap include “The Mandalorian,” the first live action “Star Wars” series, created by Jon Favreau; a prequel to the “Star Wars” film “Rogue One,” starring Diego Luna; a series about the Marvel character Loki, starring Tom Hiddleston; a rebooted “High School Musical” series; and a new documentary series focused on Disney.

+Disney is approaching the streaming industry from a “position of strength, confidence and unbridled optimism,” CEO Bob Iger said Thursday.
+Iger has led the company since 2005 and expects to step down when his contract ends in 2021.

 The service’s entire lineup will cover five categories: Disney, Pixar, Marvel, Star Wars and National Geographic.

-Although Disney has an enviable track record of producing shows and films that attract huge audiences, its attempt to build its Netflix is risky.
+Although Disney has an enviable track record of producing shows and films that attract huge audiences, its attempt to build its own Netflix is risky.
 To make the leap, Disney ended a lucrative licensing relationship with Netflix, which had become the video streaming home for its latest films after their theatrical release, as well as many of its TV series and classic movies.

 But now movies that came out in 2019, and going forward, will be streamed only on Disney Plus.
 That includes “Captain Marvel,” which came out earlier this year; “Avengers: Endgame,” which debuts in late April; and the upcoming “Toy Story 4,” live-action movies “The Lion King” and “Aladdin;” and “Star Wars Episode IX.”

+The Fox deal also gave Disney also a controlling stake in Hulu.
+Iger has said Hulu will continue to offer general entertainment programming while Disney Plus will be focused on family fare.

+Along with its strong brand, Disney has the advantage of having a clear strategy for each of its streaming services, Verna said, including Disney Plus, Hulu and ESPN Plus.
+Disney executives hinted the company would “likely” bundle the three at a discounted price, but declined to give more details.

 Terminating its deal with Netflix will cost Disney about $150 million in licensing revenue alone during its current fiscal year ending in September.
-The Burbank, California, company also has disclosed about $1 billion in losses on the video streaming technology that it has been building for the service, as well as its stake in Hulu, a streaming service it co-owns with Comcast and AT&T.

-Disney is betting its new service will quickly offset those losses.
+Disney is betting its new service will quickly offset that.
 By dangling a mix of familiar franchises and beloved animated classics, along with original programming, it figures the new service will be irresistible to families, even if they already subscribe to other services.
-It expects Disney Plus to be profitable in 2024.
+It expects Disney Plus to be profitable during its 2024 fiscal year.

+The plunge into video streaming is likely to confront Disney with new challenges.
+One of the biggest dilemmas will center on how long Disney waits after a new film’s theatrical release to make it available on its new streaming service.

+Disney said movies would become available on its streaming service only after the traditional theatrical release period and home movie debut, which includes DVDs and purchasing streaming videos.
+That puts its schedule behind that of some competitors.
+Netflix films such as the award-winning “Roma” and “The Ballad of Buster Scruggs” have either become available for streaming on the same day or just a few days after their short runs in theaters.